David B. Wilkins

-David B. Wilkins is the Lester Kissel Professor of Law and faculty director of the Center on the Legal Profession at Harvard Law School.
+David B. Wilkins (born January 22, 1956) is an American legal scholar who is the Lester Kissel Professor of Law and faculty director of the Center on the Legal Profession at Harvard Law School.
 He is a senior research fellow of the American Bar Foundation, the Harvard Law School's vice dean for global initiatives on the legal profession, and a faculty associate of the Harvard University Edmond J. Safra Foundation Center for Ethics.

 Early life and education

 Wilkins is a Chicago native, and a graduate of the University of Chicago Laboratory Schools.
-His father, Julian Wilkins, headed one of the city's most prominent law firms: Wilkins, Wilkins & Wilkins, and became the first black partner at a major Chicago law firm in 1971.
+His father, Julian Wilkins, headed the law firm of Wilkins, Wilkins & Wilkins, and became the first black partner at a major Chicago law firm in 1971.

-Wilkins graduated with honors from Harvard College in 1977 with a Bachelor's degree in government.
+Wilkins graduated with honors from Harvard College in 1977 with a Bachelor of Arts in government.
 He earned a Juris Doctor degree in 1980 from Harvard Law School.
 While at Harvard Law, he served as the Supreme Court editor of the Harvard Law Review and was also a member of the Harvard Civil Rights-Civil Liberties Law Review and the Harvard Black Law Student Association.

-Law career
+Career

-After graduating law school, he clerked for Justice Wilfred Feinberg, a United States Circuit Judge of the U.S. Court of Appeals for the Second Circuit.
+After graduating law school, he clerked for Judge Wilfred Feinberg, a United States Circuit Judge of the U.S. Court of Appeals for the Second Circuit.
 He then clerked for Justice Thurgood Marshall at the United States Supreme Court between 1981 and 1982.

 After clerking, in 1982, Wilkins became an associate with a specialization in civil litigation at the law firm of Nussbaum Owen & Webster in Washington, D.C.
 Wilkins is a member of the Bar in the District of Columbia and the United States District Court for the District of Columbia.

-Law scholar and professor

 In 1986, Wilkins joined the faculty at Harvard Law School, earning tenure six years later, and he has recently been mentioned as a potential candidate to become dean of Harvard Law.
 His research focuses primarily on the legal profession, and he is the co-author (along with his Harvard Law School colleague Andrew Kaufman) of one of the leading casebooks in the field.

 In 2005, graduating seniors voted him the top teacher in Harvard Law's Center for Ethics.